mykakugaya/tempo-keeper/README.md

   - https://www.geeksforgeeks.org/program-distance-two-points-earth/

 ## Questions
-If you have any questions about this repo, please open an issue or contact mykakugaya directly at mykakug129@gmail.com.
+If you have any questions about this repo, please contact Myka Kugaya at mykakug129@gmail.com.